mossblaser/recipe_grid/docs/source/tutorial.rst

 Sometimes it is helpful if a sub recipe is named and called out in the final recipe; particularly for more complex recipes, or recipes where some parts can be prepared in advance.
-Replacing the ``=`` symbol with ``:=`` in our sub recipe definition will cause Recipe Grid to identify the sub recipe in the generated table, for example, after modifying the example above we get:
+Replacing the ``=`` symbol with ``:=`` in our sub recipe definition will cause Recipe Grid to highlight and label the sub recipe in the generated table, for example, after modifying the example above we get:

 .. recipe::
     :start-new-recipe: